phrase/plugin-directory/README.md

 - [Sketch Layer Comps](https://github.com/ozgurgunes/sketch-layer-comps), by Özgür Güneş: A plugin which saves and applies layer states to create different compositions of current page.
 - [Sketch Library Unlinker](https://github.com/perrysmotors/sketch-library-unlinker), by Giles Perry: Unlink symbols linked to a specific library, or unlink symbols that have been deleted in their libraries.
 - [Sketch Map Generator](https://github.com/eddiesigner/sketch-map-generator), by Eduardo Gómez Vásquez: Plugin to fill a layer with a map generated from a location (Powered by Google Maps)
-- [Sketch Material](https://github.com/websiddu/sketch-material), by Siddhartha Gudipati: Sketch material is a sketch plugin that will help you generate complex material components like tables, chips, forms etc…
 - [Sketch Meaxure](https://github.com/qjebbs/sketch-meaxure), by utom & jebbs: Make it a fun to create spec for developers and teammates
 - [Sketch Move Half Pixel](https://github.com/canisminor1990/sketch-move-half-pixel), by Canis Minor: 🐾 Move layers half pixel
 - [Sketch Name Organizer](https://github.com/canisminor1990/sketch-name-organizer), by Canis Minor: 🖌 Rename artboards based on their x and y position; Rename layers based on their Style and Symbol.
 - [Sketch Pexels](https://github.com/pexels/pexels-sketchplugin), by Pexels: A Pexels plugin for Sketch
 - [Sketch Play](http://sureskumar.com/sketchplay/), by Sures Kumar: Create game plays directly from Sketch app.
 - [Sketch Plugin Snap to 8pt Grid](https://github.com/mheesakkers/sketch-plugin-snap-to-8pt-grid), by Misha: A Sketch plugin which helps with snapping layer properties to the 8 point grid.
-- [Sketch QR Code](https://github.com/lerte/sketch-qr-code), by Lerte Smith: A Plugin for generate SVG QR Code in Sketch app.
 - [Sketch Retain Text Color](https://github.com/johnmcclumpha/sketch-retain-text-color), by johnmcclumpha: Retain the original color of text layers when applying a Text Style.
 - [Sketch Select](https://github.com/canisminor1990/sketch-select), by Canis Minor: Make it much more convenient to select layers with similar attributes.
 - [Sketch Snap](https://github.com/charliecm/sketch-snap), by Charlie Chao: A Sketch plugin that lets you snap layers below, above, left of or right of selected layer to one of its edges.